Engineering Notes

 BU --> TM

-Pattern: Separate Inference and Decision.
-Decouple the opponent inference model (trained offline on human data or self-play) from the real-time decision policy.
+Separate Inference and Decision: decouple the opponent inference model (trained offline on human data or self-play) from the real-time decision policy.
 The inference model runs as a tool call; the policy conditions on its output.

-Pattern: Hierarchical ToM.
-Maintain multiple levels — a fast heuristic model for within-game decisions and a slow Bayesian model updated across games for long-run adaptation.
+Hierarchical ToM: maintain multiple levels, a fast heuristic model for within-game decisions and a slow Bayesian model updated across games for long-run adaptation.

 Here is a simple negotiation agent that uses opponent modeling to adapt its offers.
 It tracks the opponent’s concession rate and infers their reservation price: